Top 10 Online ERP software

 2021.
 IFS Launches IFS Cloud

-IFS has launched IFS Cloud - a single platform that innately connects all its products to deliver the end-to-end capabilities a company needs to orchestrate its customers, people and assets.
-Customers can choose to deploy best-of-breed or leverage the power of connecting their value chains across capabilities such as enterprise resource planning (ERP), customer relationship management (CRM), human capital management (HCM), asset management (EAM) and field service (FSM).
-With IFS Cloud, IFS offers a unique and single technology platform with one common user experience, one data model and one consistent support offering.
-IFS Cloud brings simplicity, choice and innovation to organizations that need to evolve to new business models, control costs, expand faster and serve their customers better.
-By implementing IFS Cloud, companies can easily scale and simply switch on new functionality (such as additional modules or new innovative capabilities) when the time is right for their business.
+IFS has introduced IFS Cloud, a unified platform that seamlessly integrates all of its products to provide comprehensive capabilities for managing customers, personnel, and assets.
+This platform enables customers to choose between deploying best-of-breed solutions or harnessing the power of interconnected value chains across various functionalities, including enterprise resource planning (ERP), customer relationship management (CRM), human capital management (HCM), asset management (EAM), and field service (FSM).
+With IFS Cloud, the company delivers a distinctive technology platform that offers a unified user experience, a standardized data model, and consistent support services.
+IFS Cloud brings simplicity, flexibility, and innovation to organizations seeking to adapt to new business models, optimize costs, expand rapidly, and enhance customer service.
+By adopting IFS Cloud, companies can easily scale their operations and seamlessly activate new functionalities, such as additional modules or innovative capabilities, when the timing aligns with their business requirements.

 2021.
 Katana raises $11M to be the SaaS powering manufacturing entrepreneurs